smsharma/semi-visible-jets/README.md

 Please note that a modified version of `MadGraph` using the patch included [here](https://bugs.launchpad.net/mg5amcnlo/+bug/1702712) is required to ensure a stable cross section for event generation using this model.

 Additionally, the `param_card.dat` generated while running t-channel production may assumed a fixed width for the mediator, which may not be desired.
-In this case, the `param_card.dat` can be manually modified as follows (see [here](https://answers.launchpad.net/mg5amcnlo/+question/215238) for discussion):
+In this case, the `param_card.dat` can be manually modified as follows to automatically compute the mediator width (see [here](https://answers.launchpad.net/mg5amcnlo/+question/215238) for discussion):
 ```
 DECAY 9000005 Auto
 DECAY 9000006 Auto